Variant Effect Prediction

 Splicing variant prediction

 SpliceAI (Jaganathan et al., 2019) predicts splice-altering effects from primary DNA sequence.
-The Cell paper demonstrated identification of cryptic splice sites that would be missed by traditional splice-site heuristics, and the predictor has become a standard input in clinical genetics pipelines.
-Many laboratories have specific score thresholds for SpliceAI evidence inside ACMG/AMP classifications.
+The Cell paper demonstrated identification of cryptic splice sites beyond canonical splice-site heuristics.
+SpliceAI is used in many clinical genetics workflows, but score thresholds and evidentiary weight depend on variant class, gene, laboratory procedure, and current ClinGen specifications.

 Non-coding variant prediction

-DeepSEA (Zhou and Troyanskaya, 2015) was the first widely cited deep-learning model for non-coding variant effect prediction, scoring chromatin-feature impact at single-nucleotide resolution.
+DeepSEA (Zhou and Troyanskaya, 2015) was an influential early deep-learning model for non-coding variant-effect prediction, scoring chromatin-feature impact at single-nucleotide resolution.

 Enformer (Avsec et al., 2021) extended this approach with a transformer architecture that integrates long-range regulatory context, predicting gene expression and chromatin states from sequences hundreds of kilobases long.
 The Nature Methods paper made Enformer the canonical model for non-coding regulatory variant effects.